 Somerville is a recognized artist and her work can be found internationally in public, private and corporate collections in Mexico, the U.S.A, Canada and England including the Edward James Foundation, West Sussex and Las Pozas, Xilitla, YMCA Irma Brydson Place, Toronto, Kanata Research Park Corp., Ottawa, the Thomson Reuters Headquarters, Toronto and the Donald Wilson Neuro Rehabilitation Centre Chichester, West Sussex.
-Catharine regularly donates a painting to the Katie’s Lymphoedema fund auction in London, UK.
+Catharine regularly donates a painting to the Katie’s Lymphoedema fund yearly auction in London, UK.

-“My work represents the earthly tremor of events around me and is a reflection, not necessarily political as in the Bolshevik model, but as an inescapable truth that might take on political implications.
-It is derived from my instincts and intuitions that strives to respect a higher intelligence of finding truth.
-The finished product of my work is more a by-product of the performative activity of painting.
-It is my intention to strive to create the reality of the canvas as an object rather than the illusion of the reality on the canvas”.
+My work is intuitive/visceral bonding with metaphysical laws that are based on abstract reasoning and strives to transcend physical laws to the laws of nature.
+The finished product of my work is a by-product of the performative activity of painting.
+It is my intention to strive to create the reality of the canvas as an object rather than the illusion of the reality on the canvas.

+While she has a firm studio practice, Catharine equally paints En Plein Air using various mediums from traditional oil and watercolour to exceptional mediums found in her prevailing environment.
 Her paintings take on an ephemeral lightness between the layers of pigments casting and bouncing light to provide jewel like colours on the backdrop of a sky, sea, lake or woods.
 These works access the imaginings of both a wild and nurtured existence.
 As philosopher/artist, Dr. Ed Winters writes “Only through art can we see ourselves as belonging in a world in which these imaginary empathies tell ‘truths’ about our condition.
 Being called to paint is a form of witness.
 The observation of an artist like Catharine, calls upon a developed sensitivity.
 Being imaginary, it develops a view onto the world.
-This, I am sure, is what is historically meant by an ‘artist’s vision’”.
+This, I am sure, is what is historically meant by an ‘artist’s vision’.